Long-tailed birch mouse

 The long-tailed birch mouse (Sicista caudata) is a species of birch mouse found in Northeast Asia.
 It has been reported from the Ussuri region of Manchuria, Sakhalin Island and Primorsky Krai in Russia, and northern North Korea.
 It is listed as data deficient by the IUCN.

 Description

-The long-tailed birch mouse grows to a length of about 67 mm with a tail of up to twice its body length.
+The long-tailed birch mouse grows to a length of about 67 mm with a tail close to twice its body length.
 The dorsal fur is pale greyish-brown tinged with yellow and along the spine are longer hairs tipped with black forming a vertebral stripe.
 The flanks are paler yellowish-brown and the underparts greyish creamy-white.
 The tail is a uniform light yellowish-grey.
 The zygomatic arch is widest in the middle, the premolars are large and the back of the skull is rounded.

 Distribution and habitat

 The long-tailed birch mouse is native to northeastern China and the Ussuri region of Russia as well as being found on Sakhalin Island.
 It is found in mountain taiga, in coniferous forest, in mixed forests and on steppe grassland.